 , scale(2.1)

 and so on.
-This may not be a problem for most English-speaking users, but make sure to use a period (".") as a decimal point, otherwise you'll accidentally give two different values; one for the x-axis and one for the y-axis.
+It may not be a problem for most English-speaking users, but use a period (".") as a decimal point.
+Otherwise, you'll accidentally give two values — one for the x-axis

-Although the example above looks simple enough, there are some important points to keep in mind:
+Although the example above looks simple enough, there are some points to keep in mind:

 scale()

 function doesn't affect adjacent HTML elements.
-Try removing the transform
+Let us try to remove thetransform

 class.
-You'll see it appear below the green block, exactly where it would have been without the transform
+It will appear below the green block, exactly where it would have been without thetransform

-property.In fact, you can specify a negative value for any direction when using the scale
+You can specify a negative value for any direction with the scale

-, you can also set a transformation point using transform-origin
+, you can also set a transformation point with transform-origin

 .

-Often it, doesn't make much sense other than to use one of the four standard values:
+Often it doesn't make much sense other than to use one of the four values:

 top